Welcome to the Quest Club!

-BD members are also welcome to take part in Quest competitions as long as they are eligible for the Bronze section at Intro to Elementary.
+Full BD members are also welcome to take part in Quest competitions as long as they are eligible for the Bronze section at Intro to Novice.

-The Team Quest and BYRDS Club membership packs are filled with goodies!
+The Club membership packs are filled with goodies!

 All horses must have a minimum of a FREE Associate Horse Registration – simply complete the horse registration form, ticking the Associate Horse category box and post into British Dressage along with a copy of the page in the horse's passport that proves it's name.
 If your horse is imported we will also require proof of the horse's entry into the UK.

 Team colours at the ready?
 Check.

 Time to get your team registered with TQHQ!

 Simply fill in the Team Quest team registration form and send it back to us ensuring that all membership and registration numbers are included.
 Sending in your membership/horse registration forms in at the same time?
 No worries, we'll fill in your numbers once they've been processed - but let us know that they are on their way.